stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 Fixed-width element bodies are concatenated with no directory.
 For historical heterogeneous lists, each active element's own fixed width is used during descriptor-guided reconstruction.
-Ordinary typed lists use the one width implied by their element schema.
+Ordinary typed lists use the one width implied by their expected element type.

 ### Variable-width elements